PrabhashDilhan/thread-monitor/README.md

 ## Deploy into the WSO2 server

 To deploy this into the WSO2 servers, you just need to build and copy the OSGi bundle into the /dropins directory.
 Then we can use the REST API to start/stop the monitoring service.
+Once you deployed the bundle into the osgi, the rest server runs on port 8888.